benjhess/node-packer/node/doc/api/http2.md

 while the session is waiting for the remote peer to acknowledge the new settings.

-*Note*: The new settings will not become effective until the SETTINGS acknowledgment is received and the `'localSettings'` event is emitted.
-It is possible to send multiple SETTINGS frames while acknowledgment is still pending.
+The new settings will not become effective until the `SETTINGS` acknowledgment is received and the `'localSettings'` event is emitted.
+It is possible to send multiple `SETTINGS` frames while acknowledgment is still pending.

 #### http2session.type
 <!-- YAML
 added: v8.4.0
 -->

-* Value: {number}
+* {number}

 The `http2session.type` will be equal to `http2.constants.NGHTTP2_SESSION_SERVER` if this `Http2Session` instance is a